OS2iot/OS2iot-docs/source/programming-guidelines/programming-guidelines.rst

 Docker
 ^^^^^^

-In the root directory we place the docker-compose file.
+In the root directory is the docker-compose file.
 In the configuration folder, there is another folder for each part of the project, in which their respective configuration options.